flopma/byteengine-java-client/README.md

 # byteengine-java-client
-A JAVA client API for
+A JAVA client API for Byte Engine, a content management repository